Natural Latex vs Polyurethane Foam Mattresses: Understanding the Differences, Benefits, and Durability

 PU foam is manufactured by a chemical reaction between polyols and diisocyanates.
 The chemicals are mixed in liquid; they turn into blocks foams, cut to size, and then inserted into mattresses.
 It cannot be the case with latex because its source is naturally built; hence, PU foam can synthetically be built and of different densities and firmness levels according to any individual's preference.

-Advantages of a Polyurethane Foam Mattress
+What are the Advantages of Polyurethane Foam Mattress?

-Affordable: PU foam mattresses are more affordable than natural latex mattresses.
+- Affordable: PU foam mattresses are more affordable than natural latex mattresses.
 This means larger parts of the population could gain access and afford them.

-Lighter in weight: Mattresses made of PU foam are lighter and also easier to move around or rotate.
+- Lighter in weight: Mattresses made of PU foam are lighter and also easier to move around or rotate.

-Customizable: PU foam can be manufactured in different levels of densities and firmness, thus offering much more flexibility in design.
+- Customizable: PU foam can be manufactured in different levels of densities and firmness, thus offering much more flexibility in design.

-Motion Isolation: Polyurethane foam is one of those foams that absorb motion.
+- Motion Isolation: Polyurethane foam is one of those foams that absorb motion.
 They are ideal for couples who don't want to disturb each other while sleeping.

 What are the main differences between a natural latex mattress and a polyurethane (PU) foam mattress?